 - a cold that lasts over 7 days with a fever

 - thick, colored drainage from the nose

-Do not give over-the-counter antihistamines or decongestants to your child if they’re under 2 years old.
+Do not give OTC cough or cold medicines or decongestants to your child if they’re under 2 years old.